 ^{20.} The prohibition on eating pets and livestock obscures a subtle, but crucial difference.
 Livestock are not killed and eaten so long as they remain "of" (-wa) any Kanamari.
 Once pigs and chickens have been handed over to the whites (who, as we shall see, were always their true owners), they may be eaten by the Kanamari (when offered to them), even by their former possessor.
-As we saw in the last chapter, pets may be exchanged with other people, who may then eat them, but they will never be eaten by their former owners.
+As we saw in the last chapter, pets may be eaten by their former owners.
 This difference follows from that between contingent possession of livestock and constitutive ownership pets, as explored below.